-Responding • Can use simple
+Responding

-drama terms

-when talking

-about drama in

-which they have

-taken part or that

-Can express and describe their feelings in response to the drama.

-they have seen.

-Can recognise key moments in the drama and be able to say why they used a particular voice or movement in interpreting character.

-Can talk about dramas they have seen and make

-connections with situations in their
+- Can use simple drama terms when talking about drama in which they have taken part or that they have seen. - Can express and describe their feelings in response to the drama. - Can recognise key moments in the drama and be able to say why they used a particular voice or movement in interpreting character. - Can talk about dramas they have seen and make simple connections with situations in their own lives.

-simple

-own lives.